hypermodern-python/website/docs/chapter02.md

 ```

 The reported code coverage is now at 100%.
-This number does not imply that your test suite has meaningful test cases for all uses and misuses of your program.
-Code coverage only tells you that all lines and branches in your code base were hit.
-(In fact, our test case achieved full coverage
-without checking the functionality of the program at all,
-only its exit status.)

-Nevertheless, aiming for 100% code coverage is good practice, especially for a fresh codebase.
+Aiming for full code coverage is generally a good idea, especially for a fresh code base.
 Anything less than that implies that some part of your code base is definitely untested.
 And to quote [Bruce Eckel], "If it's not tested, it's broken."
 Later, we will see some tools that help you achieve extensive code coverage.

-Configure Coverage.py to require full test coverage (or any other target percentage) using the [fail_under] option:
+Configure Coverage.py to require full test coverage (or any other target percentage)
+using the option `tool.coverage.report.fail_under`:

 ```{code-block} toml
 ---